History & Society

 Check out USJ faculty Dr. Jennifer Cote with Lily Stilson (USJ ’20) on NPR’s Where We Live, discussing a class on US cities that restores meaning and dignity to the dead.
 Read student writing that led to that interview and imagine yourself doing such historical detective work, regularly on offer at USJ.

 - An Extensive Curriculum

 The curriculum combines traditional courses with new approaches in order to reach a better understanding of the world today.
-In addition to a B.A. in History, students can earn a degree in History with a concentration in Archives and Museum Skills.

 - A Strong Foundation